Social volunteering in the Peruvian Andes

 Minka volunteers actively help the local communities, whether as virtual volunteers, long-term interns, or visitors staying with us.
 All are encouraged to visit in person to participate in immersive activities, allowing you to connect directly with the local people and indigenous culture.
 We organize authentic experiences through trips, non-commercial excursions, and cultural exchanges.
 If you have an idea about how you can get involved, we are always open to creative collaborations.

-I had a great time working with this programm.
+I had a great time working with the programm.
 You get to really know the peruvian live when you are there since Huancayo is not touristic which is really nice.
 The work with the kids was amazing.
 They are really nice and are also very patient with you if you don't understand.
-Working with the projekt also helped me to improve my Spanish since most people only speak spanish but everyone is welcoming you really warm and you soon feel part of the comuity.
-I really enjoyed my time at the project.

 Volunteering with the Project is an intense cross cultural learning experience.
 The needs are varied and large among the families in the program, yet smiles and genuine personal relations are the norm.
 Frank and the other "tichers" are highly respected and warmly received.

 I was a volunteer with the Minka project, until you do it you don't know how good this experience is.
 You are going to live for a while in a place very different from yours you notice many sensations that make you think you help people who need it but you receive very human lessons